 B.S.
 North Dakota State University

-As an emerging artist, Bultema’s talent and promise have been recognized and nurtured through her participation as a Young Artist with Florida Grand Opera, Tulsa Opera, and Natchez Opera.
-Adding to her acclaim, a concert review by Classical New Jersey of Bultema’s interpretation of Cilea’s Il son l’umile ancella, Son pochi fiori from Mascagni’s L’amico Fritz, and Bachelet’s exquisite art song Chére Nuit, was quick to note “Miss Bultema’s ability to float those stratospheric notes with ease and grace,” as well as her “luscious legato line, completely even production throughout the compass and sumptuous crescendos.”
+Dr. Bultema’s talent and promise were recognized and nurtured through her participation as a Young Artist with Florida Grand Opera, Tulsa Opera, and Natchez Opera.
+Adding to her acclaim, a concert review by Classical New Jersey of her interpretation of Cilea’s Il son l’umile ancella, Son pochi fiori from Mascagni’s L’amico Fritz, and Bachelet’s exquisite art song Chére Nuit, was quick to note “Miss Bultema’s ability to float those stratospheric notes with ease and grace,” as well as her “luscious legato line, completely even production throughout the compass and sumptuous crescendos.”

 A frequent recitalist, Dr. Bultema has long been a supporter of lesser-known song composers, including Amilcare Ponchielli, on whom her doctoral document was written.
-Under the auspices of the International Grieg Society, Bultema was recently selected to present art songs composed by Edvard Grieg in Norway.
-Her recent introduction to Norwegian and the songs of Grieg hasprovided her with exposure on the international scene.
+Under the auspices of the International Grieg Society, she was recently selected to present art songs composed by Edvard Grieg in Norway.
+Her recent introduction to Norwegian and the songs of Grieg has provided her with exposure on the international scene.

-Bultema has earned a Bachelor of Science degree from North Dakota State University and a Master of Music degree from Peabody Conservatory of Music, where she earned the prestigious Graduate Performance Diploma in Voice and Opera.
-Additionally, Dr. Bultema has a Doctor of Musical Arts degree from North Dakota State University.
+Dr. Bultema has earned a bachelor of science degree from North Dakota State University and a master of music degree from Peabody Conservatory of Music, where she earned a prestigious graduate performance diploma in voice and opera.
+She also has a doctor of musical arts degree from North Dakota State University.